cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-12-21-dynamic-programming-classics.md

 ---
 layout: post
-title:  Dynamic Programming
+title:  Dynamic Programming by Example
-subtitle: A handful of representative problems solved
+subtitle: A handful of representative problems solved in Java
-tags: programming
+tags: algorithms
+description: |
-description: All software engineers should be able to understand dynamic programming.
-I give a curated list of very representative problems and explain their solutions.
+   All software engineers should be able to understand dynamic programming.
+This article gives a curated list of very representative problems and explain their solutions in Java.
 keywords: problems, dynamic programming, strategies
 image: ../img/posts/2020/circular_effect_cover.jpg
 share-img: ../img/2020/circular_effect_cover.jpg